SR+Codec: a Benchmark of Super-Resolution for Video Compression Bitrate Reduction: Introduction

-Our main contributions are as follows:\begin{enumerate} \item We developed a comprehensive SR benchmark to test the ability of SR models to upscale and restore videos compressed by video codecs of different standards.
-The benchmark is publicly available at \href{https://videoprocessing.ai/benchmarks/super-resolution-for-video-compression.html}{https://videoprocessing.ai/benchmarks/super-resolution-for-video-compression.html}. \item We provided an analysis of 6 video quality metrics by their correlation with subjective scores on our dataset. \item We developed a new objective quality metric for assessing compressed video quality that has the highest correlation with subjective scores among other metrics.
-The metric is publicly available at \href{https://github.com/EvgeneyBogatyrev/super-resolution-metric}{https://github.com/EvgeneyBogatyrev/super-resolution-metric}. \end{enumerate}
+Our main contributions are as follows:\begin{enumerate} \item We present a comprehensive SR benchmark to test the ability of 19 SR models to upscale and restore videos compressed by five video codecs of different standards.
+We evaluate the perceptual quality of the restored videos by conducting a crowd-sourced subjective comparison with 5397 subjects.
+The benchmark is publicly available at \href{https://videoprocessing.ai/benchmarks/super-resolution-for-video-compression.html}{https://videoprocessing.ai/benchmarks/super-resolution-for-video-compression.html}. \item For every tested codec, we show which SR methods provide the most video bitrate reduction with the least quality loss.
+We find bitrate improvements of up to 65\% compared to using the base codec directly without SR. \item We analyse six video quality metrics by their correlation with subjective scores on our dataset.
+Based on their performance on individual video clips, we construct a simple metric combination with improved results. \end{enumerate}